 |

-Some of these trainers specifically operate within
+Some of these trainers specifically operate only

-into other combat sports such as 'K-1'
+diversified into other Combat-Sports such as 'K-1'

 style Kickboxing and 'M.M.A.'

-mixed martial arts.
-All of which is a credit to
+Rules, which is a credit to Grand-Master

 Master